A portmanteau test for multivariate non-stationary functional time series with an increasing number of lags: Introduction

 Our Gaussian approximation results are of independent interest for degenerate U-statistics of functional time series with a kernel depending on the sample size $n$.
 The asymptotic properties of degenerate $U$-statistics have been studied by \cite{zhou2014} for (univariate) locally stationary time series.
 A typical limit distribution is a weighted sum of centered chi-square distributions with weights depending on $n$, which are difficult to estimate from the data.
 A common approach to obtain the limiting distribution of $U$-statistics with kernels depending on $n$ is the martingale central limit theorem; see \cite{HALL19841} for the case of independent data and \cite{xiao2014portmanteau} for time series.
 However, \cite{phillipp1991} showed that in general one can not embed vector-valued martingales into a Gaussian process.
-Meanwhile, \cite{belloni2018high} proposed a high-dimensional Gaussian approximation for the maximum of martingale processes, but their basic assumptions are usually not satisfied in general non-stationary functional time series.
-In contrast to these papers, the Gaussian approximation scheme developed in this paper is suitable for a general class of $U$-statistics derived from a locally stationary functional time series.
+Meanwhile, \cite{belloni2018high} proposed a high-dimensional Gaussian approximation for the maximum of martingale processes, \HDB{but as mentioned in Remark 1 of \cite{belloni2018high}, conditions for Theorem 3.1 in their paper cannot be obtained via the element-wise convergence in probability, and the proof of Theorem 3.1 cannot be directly extended to the case of the element-wise convergence in probability.} In contrast to these papers, the Gaussian approximation scheme developed in this paper is suitable for a general class of $U$-statistics derived from a locally stationary functional time series.